cstamper6/Photo-Mini-Apps/README.md

-# Photo-Mini-Apps
+# Photo-Kit
-UI based application for image editing tools
+UI based application of image editing tools

 The core of this project was developed in - COMP 401 Foundation of Programming - during Fall 2018.
 Additions have been made to turn the assignment into a Java application.